How to Avoid Bloatware

-Bloatware is unwanted or unneeded software that is often pre-installed on new computers or bundled with other software.
+Bloatware is unwanted or unneeded software.
+It is often pre-installed on new computers or bundled with other software.
 You’ve seen it before, even if you are unaware you have.
-For example, remember when you installed Adobe Acrobat Reader because you really needed to look at that PDF?
-Chances are, if you were not paying very close attention during the installation process, you were given a choice to either install or not install bloatware, and you chose to install it.
-How do we know this?
-Because, we literally run into bloatware that was unintentionally installed every single day.
+For example, remember when you installed Adobe Acrobat Reader because you needed to view a PDF?
+Chances are, if you were not paying very close attention, you missed the part where you had a choice to install or not install bloatware.
+Chances are you installed it, and here’s how it happen.

-Above is the initial installation screen for Adobe Acrobat Reader DC, which is a free application used primarily to view PDF files.
-On first glance there doesn’t seem to be anything out of the ordinary.
-The majority of people installing this application without the aid of their IT professional would quickly click the ‘Install Now’ button and hurry along to viewing their PDF.
+Above is the initial installation screen for Adobe Acrobat Reader DC.
+On first glance, there doesn’t seem to be anything out of the ordinary.
+The majority of people installing this application will quickly click the ‘Install Now’ button and hurry along to viewing their PDF.
 But what did they miss?
-Maybe a better question is, why does Adobe give this widely-used software away for free.
+Maybe a better question is, why does Adobe give this widely-used software away for free?

 In both cases, the answer is bloatware.
-Adobe creates revenue with this free software by bundling it with additional software that most people install without a second thought.
-Look closely at the ‘Optional Offers’ included and notice that the installer is set to install these programs by default.
+Adobe creates revenue by bundling additional third-party software with Acrobat Reader.
+Most people install it without a second thought.
+Notice that the installer is set to install these programs by default.

-Another example of bloatware are the numerous pre-installed applications that are included with new laptop and desktop computer purchases.
-Different manufacturers vary in their aggressiveness with pre-installed applications, but in our experience working with companies throughout New Jersey, HP laptops contain the most unneeded applications.
+Another example of bloatware are the numerous pre-installed applications that are included with new laptop and desktop computers.
+Different manufacturers vary in their aggressiveness with pre-installed applications, but HP laptops contain the neatly the most unneeded applications.

 In the above image, there are 19 pre-installed applications from a HP laptop.
 What do they all have in common?
 Not a single one of them is necessary for the proper functionality on the laptop.
-In fact, it could be argued that these pre-installed applications are actually detrimental to the performance of the laptop, making it a slow computer before you even have a chance to use it.
+In fact, it could be argued that these pre-installed applications are actually detrimental to the performance of the laptop.
+Bloatware makes a computer slow before you even have a chance to use it.

 While we are using HP as an example, it is common practice for all hardware manufacturers to include bloatware on both laptops and desktops.